Apple and Will Smith move their new film ‘Emancipation’ about slavery out of Georgia to protest voting-rights law

 “Emancipation” will now be shot in Louisiana, where some of the action takes place.
 Apple did not immediately reply to a request for comment.
 Shooting is scheduled to begin in June.

 The fact-based dramatic thriller features Smith as Peter, an enslaved person who escapes a Louisiana plantation and returns home to the North, where he joins the Union Army.
 Apple bought rights to the film for a whopping $130 million last year.
-The production could lose as much as $15 million in so-called “tax rebates” as a result of the move.
+The production could lose as much as $15 million in “tax rebates” as a result of the move.

 Georgia has become one of the most popular places for studios to shoot their films and television series, with Disney, HBO, Netflix and others all shooting work there.
 The state offers both the prospect of experienced crews and well equipped soundstages as well as some of the richest incentives in the country, handing productions dollar sums that can reach 30 percent of a production’s budget or even higher.
 Other states’ packages are not as generous.